mitkof6/task-space/readme.md

   kinematic chain topology and the planning is performed by defining the orientation of one of the bodies in task space.

-- ExampleArm26.cpp: a musculoskeletal model that controlled using multiple prioritized tasks using Task Space Computed Muscle Control [5].
+- ExampleArm26.cpp: a musculoskeletal model that is controlled by multiple prioritized tasks where the muscle excitation that track the task goals are estimated using Task Space Computed Muscle Control [5].

 References
 ---